sc941432/Pune-MahaMetro-Video-Analytics-Hackathon/README.md

 ---

-Replace `path/to/platform_edge_image.jpg` and `path/to/escalator_fall_image.jpg` with the actual paths to your images in the repository.
-You can add the images to your GitHub repository by placing them in an appropriate directory and updating the paths accordingly.
+Make sure the paths to the images in the `README` match the exact paths and filenames in your repository.